risooonho/fnaf-tse/README.md

 - At least 512 MB of RAM.
 - A mouse and keyboard or controller.

-If these requirements are ok for you, take a look at the __recommended__ requirements:
+If those requirements are okay, take a look at the __recommended__ requirements:

 - A powerfulest processor.
 - GPU compatible with GLES3, 1 GB of VRAM and shaders support.